 If you find this page useful, you may send the link vigyan.net/corona to your groups/contacts.
 Click the following button to receive this link in you e-mail inbox.

 Authorities in India said that most of those who tested positive for COVID-19 are asymptomatic.
 What percentage of them might have become carriers?

 Fortunately (strangely) during winter, number of COVID-19 infections in India declined day by day!
 May be humidity wasn't very low or strain(s) in India adopted to normal temperatures!
 Again since March 2021 there is upward trend in number of infections per day.
 The events like local and state elections, marriages, religious gatherings, lifting of inter district travel restrictions etc. may be the reasons for the second wave.
-In some parts of India the UK variant is responsible while in other parts of India the double mutant is responsible.
-The number of new cases reported per day now have risen to all time high.
+In some parts of India the delta variant of SARS-CoV-2justics is responsible.
+The number of new cases reported per day rose to all time high in May 2021.

 Now we know, the HIV drug combination ritonavir/lopinavir is ineffective in treating COVID-19.
-The Malaria drug HCQ (hydroxychloroquine) is not being used by some doctors.
+The Malaria drug HCQ (hydroxychloroquine) is not being used by most doctors.

 Is COVID-19 going to eliminate sizable (say 0.5%) population worldwide in 2-3 years?
 Whether we will have timely and effective vaccination and treatment from all the present as well as future mutants of SARS-CoV-2?
 Time will tell.